Fortyseven/MediaHut/README.md

 I keep a fresh copy in the `/build` directory of the `master` build.
 Literally just copy/paste, edit the config block pointing to a media path (it defaults to `/media`), and off you go.

+## Other Features

+- If a directory has an `readme.md` file, it will be rendered below the directories and media.

 ## Demo

 I built this for my secret cave of Max Headroom and V (1983) pop culture worship.
 Check it out over here: https://media.network47.org.